-At Derby Cathedral School, our performing arts curriculum is challenging, inspiring and engaging, building resilient, curious, tenacious and independent learners.
+At Derby Cathedral School, our drama curriculum is challenging, inspiring and engaging, building resilient, curious, tenacious and independent learners.
 We do this by providing quality first teaching to each and every student, teaching each scheme of learning through performance, devising and appraising ensuring a comprehensive approach that really cements each student’s learning.

 Ultimately, the curriculum meets the needs of all our learners through rigorous assessment and feedback, practical teaching in which students actively learn through independent learning activities, and is supported by learning outside of the classroom through our extensive extra-curricular programme and opportunities to perform within the community.
 All performing arts subjects promote an overall appreciation of the arts, both inside and outside the curriculum, developing discipline, control, focus and giving students ‘a voice’.